DiUS/pact_broker-docker/README.md

     * `PACT_BROKER_DATABASE_NAME`
     * `PACT_BROKER_DATABASE_PORT` (optional, defaults to the default port for the specified adapter)

-Adapter can be 'postgres' (recommended) or 'mysql2' (please note that future JSON search features may not be supported on mysql).
+Adapter can be 'postgres' (recommended) or 'sqlite'.
 SQLite will work for spikes, but it is NOT supported as a production database.

 For an SQLite database (only recommended for investigation/spikes, as it will be disposed of with the container unless you mount it from an external file system):